2022 San Francisco District Attorney recall election

 The 2022 San Francisco District Attorney recall election was a successful special recall election to remove San Francisco District Attorney Chesa Boudin from office.
 It was held on June 7, 2022, concurrent with the 2022 statewide primary elections.

-In the recall election, 55% of voters supported his removal, successfully removing him from office.
+In the recall election, 55% of voters supported Boudin's removal, successfully removing him from office.
 Mayor London Breed, who had backed a more moderate Democrat in the 2019 district attorney race, appointed Brooke Jenkins as Boudin's replacement on July 8, 2022.

 The successful recall reflected voter frustration with quality of life street conditions such as homelessness, substance abuse, property crime, violence against Asian Americans, and mental illness.
 Journalists and opinion writers speculated that voters nationwide had become less supportive of criminal justice reform and wanted more focus on public safety, with implications for the November midterm elections.

 Background

 Boudin was elected San Francisco district attorney in the 2019 election on a progressive platform, narrowly defeating interim district attorney Suzy Loftus in a ranked voting race.
 Boudin campaigned for the office on a decarceration platform of eliminating cash bail, establishing a unit to re-evaluate wrongful convictions and refusing to assist Immigration and Customs Enforcement (ICE) with raids and arrests.

 In the following year, during the COVID-19 pandemic lockdowns, there was significant media coverage of the increased visibility of homelessness and drug use, increased car burglaries, and videos of brazen thefts of high end stores and Walgreens drugstores shared on social media.
 Walgreens shut down a number of stores citing organized theft.
 Media put a spotlight on crime in San Francisco as crime patterns shifted drastically with increases in auto theft and burglary.
 Several Asian seniors were also attacked and there were fears of anti-Asian crime.

 Boudin was accused of being soft on prosecuting criminals and not keeping potentially harmful people in jail.
 Boudin was also criticized in several high-profile cases for releasing suspects with a history of previous convictions who then went on to commit further crimes.
 By May 2021, Boudin had become the target of two recall campaigns.